Chocolate Unwrapped - Eat What You Enjoy This Easter

 Media representations of chocolate often emphasise its decadent flavour and qualities, reinforcing the idea in the public conscience that consuming chocolate is an act of indulgence rather than nourishment.

-Furthermore, the diet industry often demonises certain foods, including chocolate, as part of its marketing tactics.
-It creates rules around food, which makes people believe they can’t trust themselves around food or be left to their own devices, and therefore they need more dieting rules and strategies to deal with food.
+Furthermore, the diet industry often demonises certain foods including chocolate as part of its marketing tactics.
+It creates rules around food which makes people believe they can’t trust themselves or be left to their own devices, and therefore they need more dieting rules and strategies.

-Around Easter, the messages that you might typically see in the media from all manner of influencers, trainers, coaches and nutritionists, are ones encouraging you to:
+Around Easter time the messages that you might typically see in the media from all manner of influencers, trainers, coaches and nutritionists are ones encouraging you to:

 WHY THE ‘HEALTHIEST’ APPROACH TO CHOCOLATE ISN’T THE HEALTHIEST

-The problem with modern society labelling chocolate as bad/naughty, and helping us come up with strategies to ‘control’ our intake, can all make many people feel like they’re doing something wrong or failing at healthy eating when they choose to have it.
+The problem with modern society labelling chocolate as bad or naughty and helping us come up with strategies to ‘control’ our intake, is this can all make many people feel like they are doing something wrong or failing at healthy eating when they choose to have it.
 It can create a sense of moral judgment around chocolate that can trigger or perpetuate feelings of guilt, shame and other negative emotions in the people who consume it.

 Viewing a food as ‘bad’ can often lead to attempts to restrict or avoid it altogether.
 However, what we know from behavioural research studies, is that food restriction (even well intentioned) can backfire, causing increased cravings and preoccupation with the ‘forbidden’ food.